joelparkerhenderson/issues/TEMPLATE.md

 What is going wrong on the surface, such as the users' perspectives, or triggers, or alerts, etc.

-## Investigations (Ix)
+## Fractures (Fx)

-What is happening to research the issue, such as the steps, or results, etc.
+What's broken, such as a failed part, or crashed application, or stuck process, etc.

 ## History (Hx)